-The U.S. Department of Agriculture (USDA) issued recommendations to help minimize the potential for foodborne illnesses in the wake of strong winds, ice, snow, and blizzard conditions across the Plains and Midwest in Feb.
-2011.
-USDA is hopeful that this information will help minimize the potential for foodborne illnesses due to power outages and other problems that are often associated with severe weather events.
-Click here to learn how you can minimize your risk for foodborne illnesses.
+The U.S. Department of Agriculture (USDA) has issued recommendations to help minimize the potential for foodborne illnesses due to power outages and other problems that are often associated with severe weather events.
+Learn how you can minimize your risk for foodborne illnesses.

 - Flashlight and extra batteries

 - High-energy foods such as dried fruits, nuts and granola bars, and foods requiring no cooking or refrigeration

 - Emergency heat source: fireplace, wood stove or space heater

 - Use properly to prevent a fire and ventilate properly to avoid toxic fumes